Questions about prevent heart diseases

 6. When will you be invited by your GP for an NHS Health Check?

-7 Want to check your personal risk of getting heart diseases?
-Use NHS official heart age calculator.
+7. Want to check your personal risk of getting heart diseases?
+Try using NHS official your heart age calculator.

-9. To reduce your high blood pressure?
-Follow treatments your doctor recommends.
-Want 12 extra ways to cut your blood pressure without drugs?
+9. Want to reduce your high blood pressure?
+First, follow treatments your doctor recommends.
+Then look at 12 extra ways to cut your blood pressure without drugs.

 10. If you are ‘Fat but fit’, are you at increased risk of heart disease?

 15. How have others like you improved heart health?
-Ten top tips from the NHS.
+Here are ten top tips from the NHS.

 16. Is there a good Heart Helpline I could talk to?
 Try the British Heart Foundation one.

-If you take decisions using the answers to these questions, we recommend put them into your draft personal health plan here for discussion with your doctor/GP.
+If you take decisions using the answers to these questions, we recommend you write them into your draft personal health plan here, for discussion with your doctor/GP.

 page updated 07 August 2020. © 2020 social enterprise Diabetes-cutmyrisks.co.uk.™ Ltd.